Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Case study

-2) $\Pgib$ at S1 and S3.
-S1 and S3 both consider network flexibility.
+We now check the performances of the five solutions to show the merits of network flexibility.
+Since the size of IEEE 14-bus system is rather small, it is convenient to present the comprehensive information of the solutions in Table \ref{tabcase14-gen}, Table \ref{tabcase14-bij} and Table \ref{tabcase14-Pg-ED}.
+We have some interesting observations by comparing the base-case generation dispatch schemes at different solutions: \begin{enumerate} \item $\Pgib$ at S1, S2 and S3.
+As network flexibility helps to mitigate transmission congestion under renewable uncertainties, the dispatchable generator at bus 1, which are more cost-effective, are better utilized to output more power at S1, S3 than S2. \item $\Pgib$ at S1 and S4.
+S1 and S4 both consider network flexibility.
 Additionally, S1 considers renewable uncertainties that shrink the usable line capacities (see \eqref{equlimit}).
-However, the values of $\Pgib$ at S1 and S3 are nearly identical, which implies that the network flexibility eliminates the impact of renewable uncertainties.
-With network flexibility, the generation cost keeps almost unchanged after including renewable uncertainties, except for the additional term $\covsum^2\ag^T\bm{a}_2\ag$ caused by participation factors which is slight.

-3) $\Pgib$ at S2 and S4.
-S2 and S4 both exclude network flexibility.
+However, the values of $\Pgib$ at S1 and S4 are nearly identical, which implies that the network flexibility eliminates the impact of renewable uncertainties.
+With network flexibility, the generation cost keeps almost unchanged after including renewable uncertainties, except for the small additional term $\covsum^2\ag^T\bm{a}_2\ag$ caused by participation factors. \item $\Pgib$ at S2 and S5.
+S2 and S5 both exclude network flexibility.
 Additionally, S2 considers renewable uncertainties.
-Compared to the generation profile at S4, S2 cannot resort to network flexibility and has to sacrifice those cost-effective generations in order to satisfy the line flow chance constraints.
+Compared to the generation profile at S5, S2 cannot resort to network flexibility and has to sacrifice those cost-effective generations in order to satisfy the line flow chance constraints. \end{enumerate}

-Table \ref{tabcost-case14} further shows the generation costs of these four solutions.
-The cost difference between S1 and S3 (6.1\$/h) and the cost difference between S2 and S4 (290.9\$/h) can be interpreted as the cost of uncertainty.
-The cost difference between S1 and S2 (392.4\$/h) and the cost difference between S3 and S4 (107.6\$/h) can be interpreted as the cost of network non-flexibility.
-We make some important observations from these cost data.
-According to the fourth column of Table~\ref{tabcost-case14}, network flexibility helps to greatly save generation cost by congestion mitigation no matter renewable uncertainties are included or not.
-According to the third column of Table~\ref{tabcost-case14}, renewable uncertainties cause much more additional generation cost when network flexibility is unavailable.
-Overall, network flexibility has been shown to significantly improve operational economy specially under renewable uncertainties.
+Table \ref{tabcost-case14} further shows the generation costs of these five solutions.
+The cost difference between S1 and S4 (6.1\$/h) and the cost difference between S2 and S5 (290.9\$/h) can be interpreted as the cost of uncertainty.
+The cost difference between S1 and S2 (392.4\$/h) and the cost difference between S4 and S5 (107.6\$/h) can be interpreted as the cost of inflexible network.
+The cost difference between S1 and S3 (25.9\$/h) can be interpreted as the cost of inflexible participation factors.
+We make the following important observations from these cost comparisons: \begin{enumerate} \item Renewable uncertainties cause much more additional generation cost when the network is inflexible (see the third column of Table~\ref{tabcost-case14}). \item Network flexibility helps to greatly save generation cost by congestion mitigation, no matter renewable uncertainties are included or not (see the fourth column of Table~\ref{tabcost-case14}). \item The benefit of flexible participation factors is much less significant than the flexible network (see the fifth column of Table~\ref{tabcost-case14}). \end{enumerate}